pauldmccarthy/fsleyes/userdoc/plot_views.rst

-If the first column in your data file contains the X axis data, click the *First column ix X data* button.
+If the first column in your data file contains the X axis data, click the *First column is X data* button.
 Otherwise, FSLeyes will set the X axis data according to the value that you enter.